Online MSc Mental Health

 How To Apply

-Curriculum vitae (CV) or résumé: Demonstrate your academic and work experience, in addition to any other skills that may support your application.
-This will help our recruitment team ensure that you have the right experience for the programme.
+• Curriculum Vitae (CV) or Résumé: Demonstrate your academic and work experience, or any other skills that may support your application.
+This will help our recruitment team ensure you have the right experience for the programme.

-Statement of purpose: Draw attention to your skills, experience and goals, and to explain why you wish to apply for this programme.
+• A Personal Statement: Draw attention to your skills, experience, and goals, and explain why you wish to apply for this programme.
 This should be no longer than one page of text.

-One reference: Send details of your references either as a letter of recommendation or a recorded transcript by email or by post to our recruitment team.
-These must be signed, on letterheaded paper, or supplied with your referee’s business card.
+• One Reference: Send details of your reference either as a letter of recommendation or a recorded transcript by email or by post to our recruitment team.
+These must be signed on letterheaded paper or supplied with your referee’s business card.

-Evidence of language (if applicable): If English is not your first language, you will need to also supply an up-to-date English language certificate which meets the entry criteria – as detailed in our standard entry requirements section.
+Evidence of language (if applicable): If English is not your first language, you will also need to supply an up-to-date English language test certificate which meets the entry criteria.

-If you would like any feedback or advice about your application, our Recruitment team would be happy to help.
-You can call +44 (0)800 032 7101 or email onlineadmissions@contacts.bham.ac.uk.
+Prior to submitting, if you would like any feedback or advice about your application, our recruitment team would be happy to help.
+You can fill out a request for information or call +44 (0)800 032 7101.

 How to apply